hydraulic-software/conveyor/guidebook/docs/configs/linux.md

 !!! tip
     Set up a default command line argument in your systemd or JVM app settings blocks that substitutes the `app.server.http.port` key.
 That way if you want to change the default it can be all set in one place, and the server configs will automatically follow along.

-## Altering package dependencies
+## Package dependencies

-You can edit the Debian control file used to define package dependencies like this:
+Conveyor generates Debian packages with dependency metadata by scanning any ELF binaries or shared libraries to find their library dependencies, and then scanning the Debian package index to find which packages contain those libraries.

+**`app.linux.debian.control.Depends`** A list of _additional_ dependencies to add to the automatically determined set.
+If you wish to remove an automatically determined dependency, you can add an entry that starts with a `-`.
+You can also give a single comma separated string for convenience.
+Examples:

 ```
 app.linux.debian.control {
-  Depends: "postgresql (>= 12)"
+  Depends: [ "postgresql (>= 12)", postgresql-client-common, -libavcodec12 ]
 }
 ```

 The syntax is the same as a regular Debian control file.

-Note that dependencies determined from shared libraries in your package will always be appended to this list.
+**`app.linux.ignore-dangling-dependencies`** If your package contains shared libraries that have dependencies which can't be found in the target distribution, a warning will be generated during the build.
+You can add the names of the needed shared libraries here (e.g. `[libfoo{,-extras}.so.2]`) to silence these warnings.